helske/homeofme/content/publication/jobr/index.md

 ## Abstract

 Modern companies regularly use social media to communicate with their customers.
-In addition to the content, the popularity of a social media post may depend on the season, the day of the week, and the time of the day.
-We show how the timing of a post can be optimized based on historical data on previous posts and their popularity.
-We promote a prescriptive approach based on recent advances in causal inference and consider optimizing the timing of Facebook posts by a large Finnish consumers’ cooperative using historical data.
-We express the understanding of the causal relations in the form of a directed acyclic graph, use a state-of-the-art identification algorithm to obtain a formula for the causal effect, and finally estimate the required conditional probabilities with Bayesian generalized additive models.
-As a result, we obtain estimates for the expected popularity of a post for different counterfactual choices of timing.
+In addition to the content, the reach of a social media post may depend on the season, the day of the week, and the time of the day.
+We consider optimizing the timing of Facebook posts by a large Finnish consumers’ cooperative using historical data on previous posts and their reach.
+The content and the timing of the posts reflect the marketing strategy of the cooperative.
+These choices affect the reach of a post via a dynamic process where the reactions of users make the post more visible to others.
+We describe the causal relations of the social media publishing in the form of a directed acyclic graph, use an identification algorithm to obtain a formula for the causal effect, and finally estimate the required conditional probabilities with Bayesian generalized additive models.
+As a result, we obtain estimates for the expected reach of a post for alternative timings.